 President and CEO

-Chief Operating Officer
+Chief Financial Officer

 Taraneh G. Farazi, Ph.D.

-Taraneh has over 19 years of research and clinical experience in the medical device industry.
+Taraneh Farazi has over 21 years of research and clinical experience in the medical device industry.
 Prior to joining Gynesonics, she was the Program Director, Clinical Affairs at St. Jude Medical where she led preclinical research, clinical feasibility IDEs, pivotal IDEs, and post-market studies of a range of innovative technology solutions.
 Responsible for Cardiac Resynchronization Therapy clinical programs globally, she developed strategic clinical plans and interacted with FDA, TUV and other regulatory agencies to achieve regulatory and market access objectives with clinical trials.
 Taraneh has collaborated with physician experts worldwide to design and conduct clinical studies that address unmet clinical needs, resulting in several dozen published scientific journal articles and accepted conference abstracts.
 She has successfully led clinical premarket applications through the preparation, submission, and FDA review and approval.
-She also holds 98 issued patents and 64 pending patent applications with the USPTO in the field of medical device therapy solutions.
+She also holds 103 issued patents and 68 pending patent applications with the USPTO in the field of medical device therapy solutions.

 Taraneh graduated magna cum laude from the California Polytechnic State University (Cal Poly), San Luis Obispo, with a B.S. degree in computer engineering.
 She also received a M.S. with distinction in Electronic Engineering from Cal Poly, and a M.S. and Ph.D. in Biomedical Engineering from the University of Southern California.

-Vice President, Regulatory Affairs and Quality Assurance
+Vice President, Global Regulatory Affairs and Healthcare Compliance

-Diane has served in senior management of medical device regulatory affairs for more than 20 years.
+Diane King has served in senior management of medical device regulatory affairs for more than 25 years.
 Previously, she was the Vice President of Regulatory Affairs with Alara, Inc. in Fremont, CA. Before joining Gynesonics, her experience covered FDA collaboration, pre-market submissions, clinical studies, compliance planning, and European regulatory requirements in the fields of digital imaging, bone densitometry, and light-based cosmetic therapy.
 She also has more than twenty years of experience in the development and management of quality systems in FDA regulated industries.

 Diane is Regulatory Affairs Certified by the Regulatory Affairs Professional Society.
 She received her B.S. in Chemical Engineering with distinction from the University of Rochester.

-Vice President, Global Commercialization
+Vice President, Global Strategy and Market Access

-Rich has over 25 years of medical device experience, including executive commercial roles and general management responsibility.
-Prior to joining Gynesonics, in 2013 he served as a global commercial operations strategic consultant at IDEV Technologies, a private company focused on the peripheral vascular market, which was acquired by Abbott Vascular in 2013.
-During 2011-2012 he was General Manager of Orthopedic & Woundcare division of Synovis Life Technologies.
+Rich Lanigan has over 25 years of medical device experience, including executive commercial roles and general management responsibility.
+Prior to joining Gynesonics in 2013, he served as a global commercial operations strategic consultant at IDEV Technologies, a private company focused on the peripheral vascular market, which was acquired by Abbott Vascular in 2013.
+During 2011-2012, he was General Manager of Orthopedic & Woundcare division of Synovis Life Technologies.
 The company, which developed chemically crosslinked tissue products used in a range of surgical applications, was acquired by Baxter International in 2012.
 From 2001 through the beginning of 2011 he served in positions of increasing commercial responsibility, and as a corporate officer and President at Cardiogenesis Corporation.
 The company was acquired by Cryolife Corporation in 2011.

 Rich earned a B.A.
 (Finance) from the University of Notre Dame and a M.S. in Systems Management from the University of Southern California.

-Vice President, Global Sales
+Vice President, U.S. Sales